leolimasa/nova/ideas/open_functions.md

 # Open functions

 A function declared as `open` can have alternative definitions in different files.
 The particular implementation will be decided based on the types of the arguments.
+This is an implementation of multiple dispatch.

 Ex.: